Apostolic Nunciature to Chad

 The Apostolic Nunciature to Chad is an ecclesiastical office of the Catholic Church in Chad.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The title Apostolic Nuncio to Chad is held by the prelate appointed Apostolic Nuncio to Central African Republic; he resides in Central African Republic.

 Pope John Paul II established the Nunciature to Chad on 25 November 1988.